“Enter this new year with a gratitude for this new chance to create your dreams..”– Avina Celeste, writer

 Here are a few resources to help out as well.
 Have you discovered something helpful for you?
 Let us know so we can add it to our list!

 1. Teleconference with Horn Counseling.
-Reid is an experienced mental health professional and we are proud to have him be part of the Nossi family.
-Utilize his resources.
-Even if you have never met with Reid, consider doing so in the next 30 days.
+Reid’s team are experienced mental health professionals and we are proud to have them be part of the Nossi family.
+Utilize their resources.
+Even if you have never met with Reid or a team member, consider doing so in the next 30 days.

-5. Get a group chat started.
+6. Get a group chat started.
 Using Facebook Live, a Messenger platform, a video-sharing app, or start a group text with your friends.
-Even if you cannot be around people physically, it is important to see the faces of your family and friends.
 Consider downloading an app with video features (WhatsApp, TikTok, SnapChat, Marco Polo, GroupMe) and stay connected.
-Remember – it is social isolation, not social elimination.